Functional Mixed Membership Models: Case Studies

 Figure \ref{fig:real_mult_mean} reports posterior mean estimates for the feature means over a sample of electrodes.
-Our findings are similar to our results on electrode T8, analyzed in the main manuscript; one latent feature corresponding to $1/f$ noise, and the other exhibiting well defined PAF across electrodes.
-Figure \ref{fig:cov_Multivariate}, reports the electrode-specific variance at frequency 6 Hz and 10 Hz, corresponding respectively to the highest relative power in the first latent feature and the average peak alpha frequency in second latent feature.
+Our findings are similar to our results on electrode T8, analyzed in the main manuscript; one latent feature corresponding to $1/f$ noise, and the other exhibiting well-defined PAF across electrodes.
+Figure \ref{fig:cov_Multivariate}, reports the electrode-specific variance at frequencies of 6 Hz and 10 Hz, respectively corresponding to the highest relative power in the first latent feature and the average peak alpha frequency in the second latent feature.

-The right-temporal region around electrode T8, is found to exhibit a high level of heterogeneity (high relative variance) at 6 Hz, within latent feature 1 (poorly defined PAF), which relates to the findings of \citet{scheffler2019covariate}, who identified patterns of variation in the right-temporal region as the highest contributor to log-odds of ASD vs. TD discrimination.
-Contrastingly, feature 2 (well defined PAF) exhibits high levels of heterogeneity (relative variance) throughout the cortex at frequency 10 Hz, corresponding to the location of the PAF in feature 2.
-Overall, results for our analysis on the whole set of electrodes agree with our findings for electrode T8 in the main manuscript.
+The right temporal region around electrode T8 is found to exhibit a high level of heterogeneity (high relative variance) at 6 Hz, within latent feature 1 (poorly defined PAF), which relates to the findings of \citet{scheffler2019covariate}, who identified patterns of variation in the right temporal region as the highest contributor to log-odds of ASD versus TD discrimination.
+On the contrary, feature 2 (well-defined PAF) exhibits high levels of heterogeneity (relative variance) throughout the cortex at frequency 10 Hz, corresponding to the location of the PAF in feature 2.
+Overall, the results of our analysis on the entire set of electrodes agree with our findings for electrode T8 in the main manuscript.

 Figure \ref{fig:mult_Z} shows the posterior median estimates of the membership allocations for each individual.
-We can see from both the mean functions and membership allocations that these results seem to match the univariate results in section 4.3 of the main text.
+We can see from both the mean functions and membership allocations that these results seem to match the univariate results in Section 4.3 of the main text.